sarahvoshall/RB120/RB120_Typora/04_inheritance.md

   - class: identity
   - interface: behavior / ability
 - modules can't be instantiated, i.e., objects cannot be created from modules.
 Modules are used only for namespacing and grouping common methods together.
+- methods in mixin modules should be defined without using `self`.

 **Method Lookup Path**